-For babies with sensitive or delicate gums or erupting teeth, silicone toothbrushes might be a good choice, like The Brushies Extra Toothbrush, SmileFrida Finger Toothbrush, and the first stage of the Nuby 4 Stage Oral Care System.
+Silicone toothbrushes might be a good choice for babies with sensitive or delicate gums or erupting teeth, like The Brushies Extra Toothbrush, SmileFrida Finger Toothbrush, and the first stage of the Nuby 4 Stage Oral Care System.
 Regardless of bristle type, any product in our lineup is better than not brushing at all.

 Babies and Oral Healthcare

 When should you begin caring for your little one's gums and teeth, and why is it important?
 The American Dental Association (ADA) is a great resource to learn more about your baby's oral healthcare, and they encourage establishing a routine early.
 Regardless of if you use formula or breastfeed, they both contain sugar, and it is important to begin wiping your baby's gums.
 Plus, it introduces the concept and sensation of brushing and can prevent future dental caries (cavities).
 Once your baby's first pearly-whites erupt or by their first birthday, the ADA suggests setting up your baby's first dentist appointment.
 The takeaway is good oral care can help protect your baby's teeth and set them up for future teeth brushing success.

 It is never too early to start thinking about proper oral hygiene for your baby.
 Even before you can visibly see teeth sprouting, it is a great idea to start good gum care, which can help prevent early dental caries (cavity) and allow your baby to learn the brushing concept and sensations involved in brushing teeth and gums.
 Our lineup includes popular options, and we are confident there is a baby toothbrush here that will meet your needs and budget.